gdmcbain/DySys/README.rst

 To test (optional)::

-   pip install pytest
+   pip install pytest-xdist
-   pytest --pyargs dysys
+   pytest --pyargs dysys -n auto

+(Actually thus far the test suite is quite small so distributing the tests amongst the local numprocessors is slower, but this is left here to document the use of xdist for other packages.)

 When finished::